 Contractor Notes

-Contractors think differently — and correctly — about excavator size.
+Contractors tend to think differently (and correctly) about excavator size.

 They prioritize: